brycedoerr/SwarmRFSControl/README.md

 MATLAB Code by Bryce Doerr doerr024(at)umn.edu

-Algorithm used in the paper "Random Finite Set Thoery and Optimal Control for Large Spacecraft Swarms"
+Algorithm used in the paper "Random Finite Set Theory and Optimal Control for Large Spacecraft Swarms"
 by: Bryce Doerr, Richard Linares, Pingping Zhu, Silvia Ferrari https://arxiv.org/abs/1810.00696